tfiers/PkgGraph.jl/docs/src/background.md

 ## Styling Graphviz output

-The best place to find how to do something with the Graphviz options is probably [graphviz.org/gallery][1].
+The fastest way to find how to do something with the Graphviz DOT language is probably to look at [graphviz.org/gallery][1], and find an example that does something similar to what you want.
 Every example comes with the DOT source that produced it.

 You could also take a look at the [Attributes documentation][2].

-Note that it is often hard or not feasible to achieve a particular graphic effect with Graphviz (see the quote by one of Graphviz's authors in [Graphviz today](@ref) below).
+Note that it is often hard or not feasible to achieve a particular graphic effect with Graphviz.
+(See the quote by one of Graphviz's authors in [Graphviz today](@ref) below).
 The better option, if you want a particular style, is probably to import the generated SVG image into a design program, and then edit that manually; or even to re-create the graph from scratch.